BrieferCelery/codeturnip/README.md

 - Users table has no foreign key
 - Products table
-- Posts has one foreign key `user_id` to connect a post to a user
+- Posts has one foreign key `user_id` to connect a post to a user.
+Post also has one attached picture
 - Active storage table stores the image attached to each product and contains no foreign key
 - Roles table contains two foreign keys `user_id` and `role_id`
 - Users roles table is a joining table connecting the User and Role models and contains two foreign keys `user_id` and `role_id`.